Critter Science

 • No Comments

-• 168 Views
+• 1272 Views

-• 0 Likes
+• 2 Likes

-Daily Critter Facts
+Daily Critter Facts, Fish Facts

 Native to parts of Africa and Asia, the snakehead is a dangerously invasive fish that has been introduced to several states in the U.S. and poses a huge problem for U.S. Fish and Wildlife Services in Hawaii, California, Florida, Massachusetts, Maine, Maryland, and Rhode Island.
-Due to their voracious appetite for fish, like bass, they are upsetting the natural order of local ecosystems by wiping out large populations of fish in the respective waters.
+Due to their voracious appetite for fish, like bass, they are upsetting the natural order of local ecosystems by wiping out large populations of fish in their respective waters.
 Their preferred habitats are stagnant water with muddy bottoms and plenty of aquatic vegetation, as well as muddy, slow-moving streams and rivers.

 First the Stats…